SunBuild/symfony-demo-azure/README.md

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-This application is a fork of [Symfony-demo](https://github.com/symfony/symfony-demo).
-It uses SQLite.
-To update the application and use MySQL in-app , you need to update 2 files : config.yml and parameters.yml under app/config directory
+This application is a fork of [Symfony-demo application](https://github.com/symfony/symfony-demo).
+It  is a blog application that uses SQLite by default.

+To update the application to use MySQL in-app , you need to update 2 files : config.yml and parameters.yml under app/config directory.
+If you are update this same application , then you need to convert the SQLite data into a MySQL database and [import your database content](https://blogs.msdn.microsoft.com/appserviceteam/2016/08/18/exporting-your-database-to-local-mysql/) prior to updating the files below.

 In parameters.yml , update the connection information for the MySQL database information
 ```